microsoft/confidential-sidecar-containers/examples/encfs/TROUBLESHOOTING.md

 Ensure that:

-- the "kid" field in the importkeyconfig.json matches key "kid" field in the encfs-sidecar-args.json file that is base64-encoded in the "EncfsSideCarArgs" environment variable in the ARM template.
+- the "kid" field in the importkeyconfig.json matches key "kid" field in the encfs-sidecar-args.json file that is base64-encoded in the "EncfsSideCarArgs" environment variable in the ARM template
 - if the "kid" fields match, ensure such a key with the "kid" exists in the AKV/mHSM

 ## HTTP GET Failed Error